IvyHau/geovid/content/proposal/problem & motivation/index.md

 This project aims to provide a web-based geospatial application to identify areas with COVID-19 and the factors affecting the spread.
 Most of the geospatial applications on COVID-19 are limited to visualizing proportional point patterns.
 However, our group is also concerned about the factors affecting the spread of COVID-19.

-Due to the limited number of COVID-19 data Singapore has to offer, our group has decided to focus on Hong Kong as the choice of study area as it offers more data as compared to Singapore.
-These data acquired from data.gov.hk include number of cases confirmed(active and/or discharged), location of quarantined areas (governmental and/or homes), which will be relevant to the analysis of the spatio-temporal patterns.
+Due to the limited number of COVID-19 data Singapore has to offer, our group has decided to focus on China as the choice of study area as it offers more data as compared to Singapore.
+These data acquired from dataverse.harvard.edu include number of confirmed cases, recovered cases, and death cases for each cities, which will be relevant to the analysis of the spatio-temporal patterns.

 The web-enabled geospatial analytical tool is developed to allow users to view the spread of COVID-19, as well as how to better plan for further spread and its mitigation.